gal16v8d/dw1-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Basically, its a really basic UI wiki view for all the data related to Digimon World 1 (1999) PS1 game.
 I am still feeding the database, so it may get some data updates soon.
-This project uses [React](https://reactjs.org/), [React-Query](https://tanstack.com/query/v4), [PrimeReact](https://www.primefaces.org/primereact/), [Bulma](https://bulma.io/) and [React-i18next](https://react.i18next.com/)
-among other cool technologies.
-This UI consumes a service that currently is available at [Railway](https://railway.app/) and then stores the data in cache, I am not keeping live the backend due some costs after starter plan is fully consumed, so feel free to ping if you see its not working.
+This UI consumes a service that currently is available at [Railway](https://railway.app/) and then stores the data in cache, I am not keeping live the backend due some costs after starter plan is fully consumed, but it can live through a flag that enable mocking using [MSW](https://mswjs.io/).
+It should be up, but if is not the case, feel free to ping.

 ## Available Scripts